michorsi42/LFDEM-analysis-tools/README.md

 # LFDEM analysis tools

-A series of tools to analyze the results obtained with the Lubrication Flow Discrete Elements Method (LFDEM) by Romain Mari and Ryohei Seto.
+A series of tools to analyze the results obtained with the Lubrication Flow Discrete Elements Method (LFDEM) code by Romain Mari and Ryohei Seto.
+Note that the Pebble Game can only work in 2D.

 References:
 Seto et al. (2013) https://doi.org/10.1103/PhysRevLett.111.218301